 WWE Smackdown rating/viewership for last Friday

-Friday’s live post-Elimination Chamber edition of WWE SmackDown drew an average of 2.114 million viewers on FOX, according to Nielsen, via Showbuzz Daily.
+Friday’s live post-Royal Rumble edition of WWE SmackDown drew an average of 2.151 million viewers on FOX, according to Nielsen, via Showbuzz Daily.

-This final number is down 2.71% from the previous week’s final viewership of 2.173 million viewers for the Elimination Chamber go-home show.
+This final number is down 1.68% from the previous week’s final viewership of 2.217 million viewers for the Royal Rumble go-home show.

-Friday’s SmackDown drew the lowest viewership of the year so far, and the second-best key demo rating of the year.
-Friday’s viewership was down 2.71% from the previous week’s episode, while the key demo rating was up 5.55% from the previous week’s episode.
+Friday’s post-Royal Rumble edition of SmackDown drew the lowest audience for the show on FOX this year, and the lowest since December 24, while the key demo rating was the lowest on FOX this year, since December 17.
+Friday’s viewership was down 1.68% from the previous week’s episode, while the key demo rating was down 12.50% from the previous week’s episode.

-The NBA game between the Lakers and the Clippers at 10:15pm ET on ESPN topped the night on the Cable Top 150 with a 0.50 key demo rating, drawing 1.384 million viewers.
-The Five on FOX News topped the night on cable in viewership with 4.481 million viewers, ranking #2 on the Cable Top 150 with a 0.45 key demo rating.
+The NHL All-Stars Skill Competition on ESPN topped the night on the Cable Top 150 with a 0.40 key demo rating, drawing 1.086 million viewers.
+The Five on FOX News topped the night on cable in viewership with 3.561 million viewers, ranking #5 on the Cable Top 150 with a 0.26 key demo rating.